COVID-19 Reports: What Experts Expect & Propose

 Reported Cases and Deaths by Country, Territory, or Conveyance (Worldometer).
 COVID-19 is affecting 215 countries and territories, and two international conveyances.
 This spreadsheet of countries reports daily on total cases, new cases and deaths, total recovered, and tests, cases and deaths/1m population.
-The IMHE at the Univ of Washington projects 2.8m global deaths by 1 Jan 2021.
 Note: In many countries there is underreporting due to lack of testing, suppressed information, and/or probable COVID-caused deaths at home that aren’t counted.

 - THREE COVID SCENARIOS FOR 2020-2021

 The Future of the COVID-19 Pandemic: Lessons Learned from Pandemic Infections (Michael Osterholm and 7 others, Center for Infectious Disease Research and Policy, Univ of Minnesota, April 30, 8p).
 Part 1 of “The CIDRAP Viewpoint” series.
 The worst case is a fall 2020 wave larger than the spring 2020 wave; middle case is “peaks and valleys” into 2021; best case is “slow burn” of ongoing cases but no further waves.
 Note: The worst case of a fall 2020 wave has already been supplanted by a summer 2020 wave that Osterholm called a “forest fire of cases” that is not “going to slow down” (New York Times, 22 June, A6).